 Because pulls are larger, they tend to be more expensive than knobs.
 On the other hand, pulls offer a more prominent visual profile and are easier to use, making them ideal for a busy kitchen.
 Pulls are also available in many different sizes.

 While knobs are easy to install and less costly than pulls, they can be more difficult to open.
 However, knobs can look better on smaller drawers.
 There are also practically limitless options for kitchen cabinet knobs, offering a unique opportunity for creative design.

 Choosing a Pull Size

-Use a single 1” diameter knob or a 3” to 4” drawer pull
+Use a single one-inch diameter knob or a three to four-inch drawer pull.

-For a large drawer, you can use two smaller knobs or pulls or go with an inch or larger diameter knob or an 8” or longer pull.
+For a large drawer, you can use two smaller knobs or pulls or go with an inch or larger diameter knob or an eight-inch or longer pull.